-If you’re like me, you would be curious to discover what sets Lakadong apart from another turmeric.
+If you’re like me, you would be curious to discover what sets Lakadong raw turmeric apart from other raw turmeric.
 I set out on a journey of research to discover the answer.
 I listened to stories.
 I had a vested and personal interest in this story because my grandparents always kept a few pieces of this potent plant in their pocket or purse.
-Our people of Meghalya always knew the secret benefits of our local ‘Best in the World Turmeric’.
+Our people of Meghalaya always knew the secret benefits of our local ‘Best in the World Turmeric’.
 Read what I’ve captured so far.

-The Terrain and Climatic Conditions That Make Lakadong Turmeric Unique
+Terrain & Climatic Conditions Makes Lakadong Raw Turmeric Unique

 Jaintia Hills of Meghalaya falls under the Sub-Tropical Hill and Agro-Climatic Zone of the Eastern Himalayan Division.
 It encompasses the warm, per-humid agro-ecological sub-region of the North Eastern Hills across coordinates of 25°02′ to 25°45’N and 9158′ to 92°50’E and altitudes from 76m to 1627m.

 Overall, the Jaintia Hills’ climate is pleasant throughout the year, being neither too warm nor too cold.